Saddleback Maine: Seasonal closing

-During the summer of 2015, the Saddleback owner, Mark Berry, announced in a release that the ski resort will not open for the 2015–2016 season unless the outdated and slow Rangeley Double Chairlift (GMD Mueller) was replaced; costing them nearly $3 million.
-The 4,717' Rangeley Chairlift does not transport enough people to the mountain as it should and creates a long line at the base.
+During the summer of 2015, the Saddleback owner, Mark Berry, announced in a release that the ski resort would not open for the 2015–2016 season unless the outdated and slow Rangeley double (GMD Mueller) was replaced; costing them nearly $3 million.
+The 4,717' double chairlift was inadequate for the capacity needs of the resort.

 Berry stated that "...we’ve been actively seeking the necessary financing to replace the chairlift, however, time is running out.

 We only have a few weeks to make this work.
 In order to open this winter, we need to order the new lift by early August."

-It is unknown whether the mountain will open or not.
+As such, the mountain's future plunged into one of uncertainty.
 As the year progressed into 2016, Saddleback officials said they were not opening for February school vacation week, keeping its patrons concerned and sending the future of the mountain into uncertainty.
-Though not yet declared by Saddleback, Joey Morton, a local from Rangeley "doubts the mountain will open at all this winter season."
-Furthermore, the lack of snow this winter and the uncertainty of Saddleback's opening affects the local businesses and the town of Rangeley.
+Though not yet declared by Saddleback, Joey Morton, a local from Rangeley "doubted the mountain will open at all this winter season."
+Furthermore, the lack of snow and the uncertainty of Saddleback's opening affected the local businesses and the town of Rangeley.

 Majella ownership

-Since the Berry family was not able to replace the Rangeley Double Chairlift in 2014 and 2015, the mountain and lifts have sat idle.
+Since the Berry family was not able to replace the Rangeley in 2014 and 2015, the mountain and lifts sat idle.
 On June 28, 2017, it was announced that the Australian Majella Group had an agreement to purchase Saddleback from the Berry family.
-The Majella Group had contacted Doppelmayr, who had already begun the survey, engineering, and design work.
-It was announced that the Rangeley Double Chairlift would be replaced with a new Fixed-Grip Quad Chairlift that can handle 1,500 riders per hour and that the Cupsuptic T-Bar would be replaced with a new Wind-Resistant T-Bar that can handle 1,200 riders per hour.
-If the new lifts are installed, Saddleback would feature one of the newest lift systems in all of New England.
-However, with the recent arrest of Sebastian Monsour, CEO of the Majella Group in 2018 on fraud in Australia, it is unknown once again when and if Saddleback will reopen.
-Critics have questioned Monsour's intentions after he was quoted in Maine news reports as saying he was motivated by the EB-5 program that offers foreigners permanent residency if they invest in certain U.S. real estate projects.
-June 2018, Monsour was arrested and charged with defrauding a Chinese investor out of $5 million after his Australian office was raided.
-It was unclear how his arrest impacts the sale agreement.
+The Majella Group had contacted Doppelmayr USA, who had already begun the survey, engineering, and design work.
+It was initially announced that a fixed grip quad would replace Rangeley, while the Cupsuptic T-Bar would be replaced with a new wind resistant version.
+However, with the arrest of Majella Group CEO Sebastian Monsour in 2018 on fraud in Australia, the mountain's future plunged again into uncertainty.
+Critics also questioned Monsour's intentions after he was quoted in Maine news reports as saying he was motivated by the EB-5 program that offers foreigners permanent residency if they invest in certain U.S. real estate projects.